sujeetg11/hangman_game/README.md

 # hangman_game

-## This game is develop on Ruby, the same language use to develp GITHUB.
+## This game is develop on Ruby, the same language used to develop GITHUB.

 ### The additional software that provides the GitHub user interface was written using Ruby on Rails and Erlang by GitHub, Inc. developers Wanstrath, Hyett, and Preston-Werner. ~Wikipedia